 - Adjusted EBIT (non-GAAP) is a measure of earnings excluding acquisition-related and integration costs, restructuring costs, net finance costs and income tax expense.
 Management believes this measure is useful to investors as it best reflects the performance of its activities and allows for better comparability from period to period as well as to trend analysis.
-A reconciliation of the adjusted EBIT to its closest IFRS measure can be found in section 3.7 of the present document. - Adjusted EBIT margin (non-GAAP) is obtained by dividing our adjusted EBIT by our revenues.
+A reconciliation of the adjusted EBIT to its closest IFRS measure can be found in section 3.7. of the present document. - Adjusted EBIT margin (non-GAAP) is obtained by dividing our adjusted EBIT by our revenues.
 Management believes this measure is useful to investors as it best reflects the performance of its activities and allows for better comparability from period to period as well as to trend analysis.
-A reconciliation of the adjusted EBIT to its closest IFRS measure can be found in section 3.7 of the present document. - Net earnings is a measure of earnings generated for shareholders. - Diluted earnings per share (diluted EPS) is a measure of earnings generated for shareholders on a per share basis, assuming all dilutive elements are exercised. - Net earnings excluding specific items (non-GAAP) is a measure of net earnings excluding acquisition-related and integration costs, restructuring costs and tax adjustments.
+A reconciliation of the adjusted EBIT to its closest IFRS measure can be found in section 3.7. of the present document. - · Net earnings is a measure of earnings generated for shareholders. - Net earnings margin (non-GAAP) is obtained by dividing our net earnings by our revenues.
+Management believes a percentage of revenue measure is meaningful for better comparability from period to period. - Diluted earnings per share (diluted EPS) is a measure of earnings generated for shareholders on a per share basis, assuming all dilutive elements are exercised. - Net earnings excluding specific items (non-GAAP) is a measure of net earnings excluding acquisition-related and integration costs, restructuring costs and tax adjustments.
 Management believes this measure is useful to investors as it best reflects the Company's performance and allows for better comparability from period to period.
 A reconciliation of the net earnings excluding specific items to its closest IFRS measure can be found in section 3.8.3. of the present document. - Net earnings margin excluding specific items (non-GAAP) is obtained by dividing our net earnings excluding specific items by our revenues.
 Management believes this measure is useful to investors as it best reflects the Company's performance and allows for better comparability from period to period.
 A reconciliation of the net earnings excluding specific items to its closest IFRS measure can be found in section 3.8.3. of the present document. - Diluted earnings per share excluding specific items (non-GAAP) is defined as the net earnings excluding specific items on a per share basis.
 Management believes that this measure is useful to investors as it best reflects the Company's performance on a per share basis and allows for better comparability from period to period.
-The diluted earnings per share reported in accordance with IFRS can be found in section 3.8 of the present document while the basic and diluted earnings per share excluding specific items can be found in section 3.8.3 of the present document.
+The diluted earnings per share reported in accordance with IFRS can be found in section 3.8. of the present document while the basic and diluted earnings per share excluding specific items can be found in section 3.8.3. of the present document.